John Glascock

 John Glascock (2 May 1951 – 17 November 1979) was a British musician.
 He was the bassist and occasional lead vocalist of the rock band Carmen from 1972 to 1975; and the bass guitarist for progressive rock band Jethro Tull from 1976 until his death in 1979.
 Glascock died at the age of 28 as a result of a congenital heart valve defect, which was worsened by an infection caused by an abscessed tooth.

 In a September 1978 Guitar Player interview, Ritchie Blackmore said "John Glascock is a brilliant bass player, the best in the business in rock."

 Early career

 The first band John Glascock played in was The Juniors (1962–1964).
 He played with The Gods (early 1965 – June 1967, September 1967 – February 1969) where, together with future Uriah Heep members Ken Hensley and Lee Kerslake, he recorded the album Genesis.
 After briefly playing with Head Machine (1970), he joined Toe Fat (June 1969 – December 1970), working with Hensley and Kerslake.
 In Chicken Shack (January 1971 – March 1972) Glascock played on the album Imagination Lady.
-His brother Brian Glascock played drums in Toe Fat.
+His brother Brian Glascock played drums in The Juniors and Toe Fat.